-In Trial 6, adolescent patients with moderate-to-severe atopic dermatitis not adequately controlled with topical prescription treatments were randomized to DUPIXENT or placebo.
-Adolescents ≥60 kg received DUPIXENT 300 mg Q2W following a 600 mg loading dose, while adolescents <60 kg received 200 mg Q2W following a 400 mg loading dose.
+A total of 251 adolescents in Trial 6 (16 weeks) with moderate-to-severe atopic dermatitis inadequately controlled with topical prescription therapies were randomized to DUPIXENT or placebo.
+Adolescents ≥60 kg received DUPIXENT 300 mg Q2W after a 600 mg loading dose, and adolescents <60 kg received 200 mg Q2W after a 400 mg loading dose.
 The primary endpoint was the change from baseline to Week 16 in the proportion of subjects with an Investigator's Global Assessment (IGA) of 0 (clear) or 1 (almost clear) and ≥2-point improvement.1,2

 (IGA 0 or 1)

-A clinical responder was defined as a patient achieving IGA 0 or 1and at least a 2-point
+A clinical responder was defined as a patient achieving IGA 0 or 1 and at least a 2-point

 improvement from baseline1